Tangent Calculator – Calculate tan(x)

 Thus, the tangent of angle α in a right triangle is equal to the opposite side’s length divided by the adjacent side’s length.

-To solve tan, simply enter the length of the opposite and adjacent and solve.
+To find the ratio of tangent, simply enter the length of the opposite and adjacent and simplify.

 tan(α) = 4 / 8